wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-customization/includes/3-understand-office-ui-fabric-office-add-ins.md

 ### Fabric Core

+Fabric Core provides basic design elements that reflect or sync with Office branding.

 To start using Fabric Core, reference the CSS in your HTML page, as shown in the following code.

 ```html